microsoft/rnx-kit/packages/react-native-test-app-msal/README.md

 ### iOS/macOS

-We need to set the deployment target for iOS and macOS to 14.0 and 11.0 respectively, and add `MSAL` to `Podfile`:
+We need to set the deployment target for iOS and macOS to 14.0 and 11.0 (or higher) respectively, and add `MSAL` to `Podfile`:

 ```diff
 +platform :ios, '14.0'    # If targeting iOS, discard the line below